Melon-Catastrophe/Schedule-Me/schedule_me_project/README.md

 # Future Work

-* I need to add a way for the user to create their schedule without going through the admin page.
-I would have added this, but I simply did not have enough time.
 * I would like to make the visual style of Schedule Me a bit more consistent and make it look just a bit nicer.
-* I would love to make it so that the field in the Event model took time as an input instead of a set of predetermined choices.
+* I would love to make it so that the field in the Event model took a time object as an input instead of a set of predetermined choices.